Introduction to Diodes and Their Symbols

 The display will show the forward voltage when current begins to flow.
 This value is typically between 0.7 V and 1 V for silicon diodes.
 If the diode is functioning correctly, this voltage should be consistent with the diode’s specifications.
 Remember, testing the diode in reverse should not show any significant voltage, as current flow is blocked.

 It’s important to note that a small leakage current might still pass when a diode is reverse-biased.
 However, if a high enough voltage is applied in the reverse direction, the diode can break down and allow current to flow.
 Ensure not to exceed the diode’s maximum reverse voltage during testing to prevent damage.
+When using a diode mode multimeter, be cautious of the small leakage current and avoid exceeding the diode’s maximum reverse voltage to ensure proper functioning.

 Understanding Diode Biasing